EECS 493

 How is this assignment graded?

 The grading will be lenient.
-You should receive full points as long as your Figma Prototype has all the required features.
+You will receive full points as long as your Figma Prototype has all the required features.

 How do I design my prototype to be aesthetically pleasing?